VirtualPirate/command-king/README.md

 - **Package.json Scripts**: Automatically includes npm scripts from package.json files in the command tree
 - **Hierarchical Organization**: Commands are organized in a tree structure based on their keys (using `/` as separator)
 - **Quick Execution**: Run commands directly in VS Code's integrated terminal
+- **Command Descriptions**: Add optional descriptions to your commands for better documentation and team collaboration
 - **CRUD Operations**: Add, edit, and delete commands through the UI (read-only for package.json scripts)
 - **Real-time Updates**: File watcher automatically refreshes the view when `.cmdk` files or `package.json` files change
 - **Multiple Files**: Support for multiple `.cmdk` files and multiple `package.json` files in your workspace